 technological literacy.
 How can one become technologically literate?

 The best way is to have every student in Grades K—12 in

 schools today to undertake a study of technology by taking technology

 education and other subjects that teach about technology.
 The

 in-depth content for what every student should know and be able

-to do is documented in the INTERNATIONAL TECHNOLOGY AND ENGINEERING EDUCATORS ASSOCIATION's (ITEA) Standards
+to do is documented in the International Technology Education Association's (ITEA) Standards

 for Technological Literacy (STL).

 is that all citizens in the future can and should become technologically

 ITEA's mission is to promote technological literacy as an essential